fdasabino/Project_python_mls3/README.md

 - A big thanks to Alan and the Student Support team for coming up with the deployment idea and of course for their time.

+- Thanks to Spencer my mentor for being so prompt and active when questions arise.